jongtaek-kim/Informatics-Resource-For-Pathologists/README.md

 &nbsp;
-# Part 4 will be divided into the following:
+# Part 4 will be divided into the following sections:
 ## A. Knowledge of Linux and Command Line Operations

-## B.
+## B. Python and R for Data Science

+## C. Basics of Mathematics & Statistics

+## D. Introduction to Machine Learning

+## E. Advanced Machine Learning

+## F. Most Popular Machine Learning YouTube Channels

+## G. Introduction to Bioinformatics

+## H. Bioinformatics Repositories for DNA, RNA, and Microbiome